decentraland/adr/RFC/RFC-9-on-chain-validators.md

 - **Entity**: ThirdParty Wearable
 - **Pointer**: `decentraland:{protocol}:collections-thirdparty:{thirdPartyName}:{collectionId}:{itemId}` (Item URN)
 - **Contracts**: Decentraland ThirdPartyRegistry
-- **Check**: The information needed to perform the validity of the deployment is the thirdparty id extracted from the urn, the Merkle Tree root, and the signer extracted from the deployment:
+- **Check**: The information needed to perform the validity of the deployment is the thirdparty id extracted from the urn, the Merkle Tree root, and the signer extracted from the deployment.
+The on-chain validations needed are:

 - If the third party is approved
 - If the signer is a `manager` of the third party.